sdr-enthusiasts/docker-planefence/docs/wiki/Wiki-Automation.md

 - Stage script: `scripts/wiki/stage_wiki.sh`
 - Publish script: `scripts/wiki/publish_wiki.sh`

+## Authentication Notes

+The workflow uses `secrets.GITHUB_TOKEN` and requires `permissions: contents: write`.

+If your organization policy blocks wiki pushes from `github-actions[bot]`, use a Personal Access Token and run `scripts/wiki/publish_wiki.sh` manually from a trusted environment.

 ## How It Works

 1. The workflow triggers on `workflow_dispatch` and selected `push` events.